Leo Genn

-Born to a Jewish family in London, Genn was educated as a lawyer and was a practicing barrister until after World War II, in which he served in the Royal Artillery as a Lieutenant-Colonel.
+Born to a Jewish family in London, Genn was educated as a lawyer and was a practising barrister until after World War II, in which he had served in the Royal Artillery as a lieutenant-colonel.
 He began his acting career at The Old Vic and made his film debut in 1935, starring in a total of 85 screen roles until his death in 1978.
 For his portrayal of Petronius in the 1951 Hollywood epic Quo Vadis, he received an Oscar nomination for Best Supporting Actor.

 Early life and family

 Genn was born at 144 Kyverdale Road, Stamford Hill, Hackney, London, the son of Jewish parents Woolfe (William) Genn and Rachel Genn (née Asserson).

 Genn attended the City of London School, having gained scholarships in both classics and mathematics, and studied law at St Catharine's College, Cambridge, where he became captain of both the football and tennis teams.
 He went on to study at the Middle Temple, qualifying as a barrister in 1928.
-He finally ceased practising as a lawyer after serving as an assistant prosecutor at the Belsen War Trials.
+He ceased practising as a lawyer after serving as an assistant prosecutor at the Belsen War Trials.

 Career

 Theatre career

-Genn originally entered acting, with the Berkley Players (attached to the West London Synagogue), in order to increase his chances of finding prospective clients for his legal work.
+Genn entered acting with the Berkley Players (attached to the West London Synagogue) in order to increase his chances of finding prospective clients for his legal work.
 Actor/manager Leon Lion saw Genn act and offered him a contract.
 Genn's theatrical debut was in 1930 in A Marriage has been Disarranged at the Devonshire Park Theatre, Eastbourne and then at the Royalty Theatre in Dean Street, London.
 Lion had engaged him simultaneously as an actor and attorney.
-In 1933 he appeared in Ballerina by Rodney Ackland.
-Between September 1934 and March 1936, Leo Genn was a member of the Old Vic Company where he appeared in many productions of Shakespeare.
+In 1933, he appeared in Ballerina by Rodney Ackland.
+Between September 1934 and March 1936, Leo Genn was a member of the Old Vic Company, where he appeared in many productions of Shakespeare.
 In 1934 he featured in R. J. Minney's Clive of India.

-In 1937 he was Horatio in Tyrone Guthrie's production of Hamlet, with Laurence Olivier as Hamlet, in Elsinore, Denmark.
-In 1938 Genn appeared in the theatrical hit The Flashing Stream by Charles Langbridge Morgan and went with the show to America and Broadway.
+In 1937, he played Horatio in Tyrone Guthrie's production of Hamlet, with Laurence Olivier as Hamlet, in Elsinore, Denmark.
+In 1938, Genn appeared in the theatrical hit The Flashing Stream by Charles Langbridge Morgan and went with the show to Broadway in New York City.
 His many other stage performances included Lillian Hellman's Another Part of the Forest, 12 Angry Men, The Devil's Advocate, and Somerset Maugham's The Sacred Flame.

-In 1959 Genn gave a reading in Chichester Cathedral.
+In 1959, Genn gave a reading in Chichester Cathedral.
 In 1974, a recording of The Jungle Book was released with Genn as narrator and Miklós Rózsa conducting the Frankenland Symphony Orchestra with the music from the film.